thatgeeman/prompt-injection-cv/README.md

 ### Limitations

-- Synthetic candidate CV's were used
+- Synthetic candidate CV's were used.
+- LLM-aided CV screening may not use Zero shot methods
 - The effect on other candidate profiles or more varied injection scenarios was not assessed.
 - The injection relies on hidden instructions embedded as white text.
 In production settings, extraction pipelines may differ in how (or whether) such content is preserved and passed to the LLM
 - The assessment focuses primarily on score changes and recommendation text.